-The HGB Area is currently designated as a "marginal" nonattainment area for the 2015 Ozone Standard.
-For purposes of the 2015 Ozone Standard, the HGB Area consists of only six counties: Brazoria, Chambers, Fort Bend, Galveston, Harris, and Montgomery.
-The HGB Area's attainment deadline under the more-stringent 2015 Ozone Standard is August 3, 2021.
+The HGB Area is currently designated as a "moderate" nonattainment area under the 2015 Ozone Standard, with an attainment deadline of August 3, 2024.
+For purposes of the 2015 Ozone Standard, the HGB Area consists of only six counties: Brazoria, Chambers, Fort Bend, Galveston, Harris, and Montgomery Counties.